 It's not uncommon for people to develop paper-thin, brittle nails that are prone to peeling and cracking, a painful reminder that all the cells in your body are lacking the nutrients needed to keep them strong.

 Omega 3 deficiency concentration and brain functioning

 Omega-3s are also responsible for optimal brain function, as they make up approximately 60% of our brains, playing the starring role in supporting the constant messages that our body sends to our brains, and vice versa.
-Omega-3s are also an essential component of the neurotransmitter serotonin, responsible for regulating our mood.
+Omega-3s are also an essential component of the neurotransmitter serotonin, responsible for regulating our mood and mental health.

 Other Omega 3 Deficiency Symptoms

 Lack of omega-3 in diets has been associated with impaired concentration, memory problems, and even mood disorders like depression, making cognitive issues like these some of the most severe symptoms of omega deficiency.
 Other symptoms include joint pain, leg cramps, chronic fatigue, trouble getting to sleep and staying asleep, heavier menstrual cycles, allergy symptoms like hives and asthma, and even unexpected excessive ear wax!